-This event is part of the Computer History Museum’s newly launched software initiative, which includes our “Make Software: Change the World!” exhibition, the Center for Software History, and our Education Center.
+This event is part of the Computer History Museum’s newly launched software initiative, which includes our “Make Software: Change the World!” exhibition, the Software History Center, and our Education Center.

 This event was broadcasted live via Facebook Live.
 Watch all future events live on the Museum’s Facebook page.